EmreBugday99/NetSync/README.md

 ## Dynamic?
 How?
 NetSync has a really dynamic protocol implementation process built in.
 All you have to do is override the TransportBase class and viola!
 Check [SyncTcp](https://github.com/EmreBugday99/NetSync/blob/main/NetSync/NetSync/Transport/SyncTcp/SyncTcp.cs) implementation for example.
 <br>
-Each NetworkClient and NetworkUses can use any protocol implementation they want.
+Each NetworkClient and NetworkServer uses can use any protocol implementation they want.
 <br>
 Due to the dynamic nature of these protocol implementations I decided to name them as Transport for easier communication between us :)